servomac/apistar-from-scratch/tutorial/02-crud-api.md

 We will put special enfasis on testing, using `py.test` testing framework, which is included in API Star.
 We will follow some principles of TDD (*Test Driven Development*).

-## A TODO List
+## Just another TODO list API

 The TODO List is the 'hello world' of the XXI century.
-In this basic example, a user could create or delete a **Task**, as well as mark it as completed.
+In this basic example, a user must be able to create or delete a **Task**, as well as mark it as completed.
 It should also list every **Task**, and maybe allow to filter by a completed query string param.

-The endpoints of our API will be:
+The endpoints of our API that will be developed in this chapter are:

  * `GET /task/`: Retrieve a list of tasks.
  * `POST /task/`: Create a new task.
- * `GET /task/{id}/`: Retrieve an specific task by id.
- * `PUT /task/{id}/`: Update some field of an specific task (i.e. mark as completed)
+ * `PUT /task/{id}/`: Update some field of an specific task by id (i.e. mark as completed)
  * `DELETE /task/{id}/`: Delete a task by id.

 ## Testing a dumb view